 Educational and other outcome data and support that you can request for teaching, research, and administrative purposes.

-From idea generation to data acquisition, data analysis (including statistics), data visualization, and reporting, we provide support to help you translate educational data into actions.
-Contact:
+From idea generation to data acquisition, data analysis, and reporting, we provide support to help you translate educational data into actions.
+Contact: Dr. Meixun Sinky Zheng, Director of Educational Innovation and Assessment; szheng@pacific.edu.

-Below are the types of educational outcome data that you can request for teaching, research, and administrative purposes.
+Below are examples of educational data that you can request for teaching, research, and administrative purposes.
 There might be other types of data that are not listed here.
-Please reach out - we might be able to work with you to collect/access the data.
+Please reach out - we might be able to work with you to collect and access the data.

 Learning outcomes